theeye-io/recipes/linux_recipes/README.md

-This recipes requires from you to fullfill credentials after importing it.
-Please edit this tasks and fullfill all requered variables.
+This recipes requires from you to fulfill credentials after importing it.
+Import > Edit the tasks to complete all requered variables.

 | Name | Description |
 | ----- | ----- |